BiDAlab/ChildCIdb_v1/README.md

 <br/><br/>

-## <a name="download">Download ChildCIdb (v1)</a>

-1. Download your corresponding license agreement:

-    - [**Download license agreement**](http://atvs.ii.uam.es/atvs/licenses/ChildCIdb_v1_License.pdf), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.

-2. Send an email to [**atvs@uam.es**](mailto:atvs@uam.es), as follows:

-    - _Subject:_ **[DATABASE download: ChildCIdb (v1)]**

-    - _Body:_ Your name, e-mail, telephone number, organization, postal mail, purpose for which you will use the database, time and date at which you sent the email with the signed license agreement.

-3. Once the email copy of the license agreement has been received at ATVS, you will receive an email with a username, a password, and a time slot to download the database.

-4. [**Download the database**](http://atvs.ii.uam.es/atvs/intranet/), for which you will need to provide the authentication information given in step

-5. After you finish the download, please notify by email to [**atvs@uam.es**](mailto:atvs@uam.es) that you have successfully completed the transaction.

-6. For more information, please contact: [**atvs@uam.es**](mailto:atvs@uam.es)

 ## <a name="references">References</a>

 For further information on the database and on different applications where it has been used, we refer the reader to:

 - R. Tolosana, J.C.
 Ruiz-Garcia, R. Vera-Rodriguez, J. Herreros-Rodriguez, S. Romero-Tapiador, A. Morales and J. Fierrez, **"Child-Computer Interaction: Recent Works, New Dataset, and Age Detection"**, *IEEE Transactions on Emerging Topics in Computing*, doi: [10.1109/TETC.2022.3150836](https://www.doi.org/10.1109/TETC.2022.3150836), 2022.

 All these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage.
-Please remember to reference the above articles on any work made public, whatever the form, based directly or indirectly on any part of the ChildCIdb (v1) database.
+Please remember to reference the above articles on any work made public, whatever the form, based directly or indirectly on any part of the ChildCIdb_v1 database.